dmitru/console-log-img/README.md

 # What is it

-**Tiny library to print images to browser console.**
+**A tiny library to print images to browser console.**

-**Think `console.log` but for images!**
+**Think `console.log` for images!**

-- zero dependencies
-- tiny
-- written in TypeScript
-- supports variety of image source: Canvas, 2D Context, ImageBitmap, image URIs

 The library extends the global `console` object with a new method:
 ```typescript
 console.img(imageSource: string | ImageBitmap | Canvas | OffscreenCanvas | CanvasRenderingContext2D, scale?: number)
 ```

-# Use Cases
+### Use Cases
 - Simplify debugging & development of canvas-based apps and algorithms

+### Features
+- zero dependencies
+- it's tiny!
+- written in TypeScript
+- supports a variety of image sources: image URIs, Canvas, Canvas2DRenderingContext, ImageBitmap

 # Install
 ```